penguinolog/binfield/README.rst

     Why?
 Python supports binary data manipulation via binary operations out of the box and it's fast, but it's hard to read and painful during prototyping, especially for complex (nested) structures.

-    This library is desined to fix this issue: it allows to operate with binary data like dict with read-only keys: you just need to define structure class and create an instance with start data.
+    This library is desined to fix this issue: it allows to operate with binary data like dict with constant indexes: you just need to define structure class and create an instance with start data.
+    Now you can use indexes for reading and writing data

 Example on real data (TCP header, constant part):